 Retain competent legal assistance for yourself as soon as possible.
 When you know you are definitely heading down the road toward divorce, obtain the services of a licensed divorce attorney promptly.
 An attorney can help guide you toward a legal resolution for yourself and your children that will help you maintain a secure future for your family.
 The legal maze involved with divorce is never something you want to attempt to navigate on your own, especially if there are children involved.

 The advice here will help you make sure your children come through your divorce as unscathed as possible, and it is up to you to put these tips into practice.
 Even if your children are teenagers, they will still experience the pain and loss of divorce and have difficulty coping with it.
 You have to be there to support them through the process regardless of what you are experiencing yourself.
-If you have any questions concerning a divorce and want a free consultation, call Peter Van Aulen at (201) 845-7400.
+If you have any questions concerning a divorce and want a free 30 minute in office consultation, call Peter Van Aulen at (201) 845-7400.